alberto-escobar/Greenhouse-Manager-Game/README.md

 - As a user, I want the option to be able to save the state of my game
 - As a user, I want the option to restore a previously saved game when I run the game

-### Later Phases (To be implemented)
-- As a user, I want the plant to die if it is not watered for a long enough period of time while the game runs
+### Phase 3 (Implemented)
 - As a user, I want the option to pay off my loan using the money I generate from sales
 - As a user, if my loan debt reaches zero, I want to *win the game*

+### Phase 3 (To be Implemented)
-- As a user, I want to be able to save the state of my game and restore it when I reopen the application
+- As a user, I want the plant to die if it is not watered for a long enough period of time while the game runs